-Meadows Slough Trail/Cosumnes River Preserve - Jan.
+Snodgrass Slough Trail & Cosumnes River Preserve - Jan.
 '26

 return to index

-On Friday, January 2nd, eleven walkers met for coffee at Rescate in Elk Grove at I-5.
-After 30 minutes we drove about 20 miles south to Walnut Grove, to walk on the Meadows Slough levees.
+On Friday, January 2nd, eleven of us met for coffee at Rescate in Elk Grove (at I-5.), afterwards driving 15 miles south to Walnut Grove, for a walk on the Snodgrass Slough levees.
+Our first walk here was a year ago.
+(I'm ignoring the AllTrails name of Meadows Slough for this walk.)

-Extensive Snodgrass Slough is tidal, fed by the Sacramento River via a Delta Cross Channel Gates, at Locke.
-Due to a rainy storm season so far, the river is running high, as is the slough.
+The extensive slough is tidal, fed by a Sacramento River Delta Cross Channel Gate, at Locke.
+We parked near the gate structure, not especially photogenic.
+Due to a rainy storm season so far, the river was unusually high, as was the slough.

 note - on a pc or laptop you can zoom into any part of a photo, but alas, not on a smartphone.

-note 2 - Bolbitaceae mushrooms can be hallucinogenic and/or poisonous to eat, or even to touch !
+note 2 - Bolbitaceae mushrooms are dependably hallucinogenic, but some varieties are poisonous to eat, or even to touch !

-note 3 - At the top of the photo is the Twin Cities bridge; we didn't get that far today but did a year ago (Dec.
-24 walk).
+note 3 - At the top center of this photo the Twin Cities bridge can be seen, but we didn't get that far today.
+In Dec.
+24 we crossed that road & walked another half mile north.

-Only a short drive away was the Cosumnes River Preserve, new to some of the group.
+Cosumnes River Preserve, new to some of the group, was only a short drive away.

 ![]() |